3D Dilated Multi-Fiber Network for Real-time Brain Tumor Segmentation in MRI

-The 3D MRI data, which provided by the Brain Tumor Segmentation (BraTS) 2018 challenge~\cite{menze2015multimodal,bakas2017advancing}, consists of four kinds of MR sequences, namely native T1-weighted (T1), post-contrast T1-weighted (T1ce), T2-weighted (T2) and Fluid Attenuated Inversion Recovery (FLAIR).
+\textbf{Data and evaluation metric.} The 3D MRI data, which is provided by the Brain Tumor Segmentation (BraTS) 2018 challenge~\cite{menze2015multimodal,bakas2017advancing}, consists of four kinds of MR sequences, namely native T1-weighted (T1), post-contrast T1-weighted (T1ce), T2-weighted (T2) and Fluid Attenuated Inversion Recovery (FLAIR).
 Each of them has a volume of $240\times240\times155$.
 The labels for tumor segmentation include the background (label 0), necrotic and non-enhancing tumor (label 1), peritumoral edema (label 2) and GD-enhancing tumor (label 4).
 The dataset consists of 285 cases of patients for training and 66 cases for validation.
-Although the testing set is not available currently, the performance of the validation set that assessed by the online evaluation server is used to validate the effectiveness of the proposed method.

-Formally, the effectiveness is evaluated by the computational complexity and the segmentation accuracy.
+The performance on the \textbf{validation set} assessed by the online evaluation server is used to validate the effectiveness of the proposed method.
+Specifically, the effectiveness is evaluated by the computational complexity and the segmentation accuracy.
 The complexity is determined by the amount of network parameters and FLOPs (i.e. multiplication and addition)~\cite{shufflenet}.
-The segmentation accuracy is measured by the dice score metrics, including {Dice\_ET} -- dice score of the enhancing tumor region (i.e. label 1), {Dice\_WT} -- the dice score of the whole tumor region (i.e. label 1, 2 and 4), and {Dice\_TC} -- the dice score of the regions of the tumor core (i.e. label 1 and 4).
+The segmentation accuracy is measured by the dice score metrics and Hausdorff95 distance metric, where ET, WT and TC are referred to the regions of enhancing tumor (label 1), the whole tumor (label 1, 2 and 4) and the tumor core (label 1 and 4) respectively.